 - Use the Folder and Message dropdowns to select the Internal Lead Notification email that you saved in step 5.

 - In the fourth section, configure the timing of your lead notification.

 - Click .
 Repeat steps 10 - 19 if you wish to create additional automation steps - such as notifying different staff based on other form values submitted by the user.

 - Click on the automation setup screen.

+- Finally, click next to the automation and choose Activate.
 Your automation is now ready and will run each time the form is completed and data meets your selected criteria.

 Once you have completed the setup process, you can test the automation by filling in the form to make sure you receive the relevant emails.